shivatmax/ChaiChatAI/README.md

 - 🧠 OpenAI for their powerful language models
 - ⚛️ The Next.js and React communities for their excellent documentation and support
 - 👥 All contributors who have helped shape this project

+## 🌟 Support the Project

+If you find ChitChat AI helpful, please consider giving it a star on GitHub.
+It helps the project gain visibility and encourages further development!